 - what recent legislation has been passed at federal and state level to make it easier for businesses to raise funds using crowdfunding.

 Visit NC Secretary of State Securities Division website: https://www.sosnc.gov/sec/

 Host Lea Strickland talks with Probyn Thompson and DA Harris of Air Probe UAV of Fayetteville, NC about starting and growing a technology veteran-owned business.

 Host Lea Strickland and Guest JV Miller of the NC NDIA talk about the launch of the newest National Defense Industry Association chapter in NC.
 They cover the goals, activities, and information on the vision and programs for the new chapter.
 To join NDIA and the NC Chapter click here:

 Lea Strickland talks with Terry Allebaugh of NC’s Department of Military and Veteran Affairs about the program to end veteran homelessness.
-Ending Veteran Homelessness program statistics:
+Here are some program statistics:

 - Communities across the state have organized teams to work in highly collaborative models with effective strategies to bring about this reduction.
-Two city/counties, Fayetteville/Cumberland and Winston-Salem/Forsyth, have ended veteran homelessness according to standards established by the U.S. Interagency Council on the Homeless.
+Two city/counties, Fayetteville/Cumberland and Winston-Salem/Forsyth, have ended homelessness for veterans according to standards established by the U.S. Interagency Council on the Homeless.